-We presented for the first time experimental data on the dipole moment of kinks under co-adsorption of Cl and Br by measuring the potential dependence of the kink energy and the surface charge.
-We find kink dipole moments, $\mu^{Cl}=(6.0\pm0.7)\times10^{-3}$ eÅ and $\mu^{Br}=(10.1\pm0.6)\times10^{-3}$ eÅ, respectively.
+We presented for the first time experimental data on the dipole moment of kinks upon co-adsorption of Cl- and Br- by measuring the potential dependence of the kink energy and the surface charge.
+We find kink dipole moments, $\mu^{\text{Cl}} = (6.0 \pm 0.7) \times 10^{-3}$ eÅ and $\mu^{\text{Br}} = (10.1 \pm 0.6) \times 10^{-3}$ eÅ, respectively.
 Here the indices 'Cl' and 'Br' indicate that the kink dipole moment is that of an Au kink with co-adsorbed chloride and bromide rather than that of an uncovered Au kink atom.

-As was previously demonstrated by our group ^{6,7}, defect dipole of kink sites at steps for a large number of systems since the method is in principle applicable to all electrode-electrolyte systems.
+As previously demonstrated by our group,^{6,7} dipole moments of defects play a significant role in surface transport on metal electrodes in an electrolyte.
+This is because defects with their associated dipole moments form and migrate within the strong electric field at the solid/liquid interface.
+Based on the method described here, one would be able to gather the dipole moment of kink sites at steps for a large number of systems since the method is in principle applicable to all electrode-electrolyte systems.
 Therefore, the presented method could help to acquire quantitative information on migration phenomena at the solid/liquid interface.

-As was previously demonstrated by our group ^{6,7}, defect dipole moments play a significant role in surface transport on metal electrodes in electrolyte.
-This is because defects with their associated dipole moment form and migrate within the strong electric field at the solid/liquid interface.
-Based on the method described here, one would be able to gather the dipole moment